 Where to stay in Lanzarote Costa Teguise is considered of the best places to choose a hotel in Lanzarote.
 Situated to the east of the island, this city is close to the capital of Lanzarote and is only 15 minutes by car from Lanzarote airport.
 Teguise is an attractive destination for those looking for sunny weather, a relaxing beach and peace and quite.
 It's also the perfect place to do some tourism.
 Lanzarote also offers the possibility of enjoying water sports, such as windsurfing and scuba diving, as well as cycling.
 In fact, Teguise is known for having the best beaches and routes.

 What are the best hotels for travelling with children?
-The Costa Teguise area has the Occidental Lanzarote Mar, boasting impressive sports facilities, including an Olympic-size heated swimming pool.
+In the Costa Teguise area, you will find Barceló Lanzarote Active Resort, with impressive sports facilities, including an Olympic-size heated swimming pool.
 This is in addition to other recreational areas for adults and children, and fabulous newly refurbished rooms.
-The Occidental Lanzarote Playa is also located very close to the hotel, with beautiful views of the Atlantic Ocean and surrounded by the peaceful sands of El Ancla Beach.
+Not far from this hotel is Occidental Lanzarote Playa, with beautiful views of the Atlantic Ocean and surrounded by the tranquil sands of El Ancla beach.

 For adults searching among the best hotels in Lanzarote to switch off, relax and unwind during their holiday, a great option is the Barceló Teguise Beach - Adults only, located on the promenade.
 Its modern rooms are equipped with hot tubs and state-of-the-art technology.
 There is also a fitness studio, an excellent U-Spa and two infinity pools, all in a wonderfully calm setting that is enhanced by a spectacular view of the sea.
 What else does the island of Lanzarote have to offer?